aelogica/so_auth/README.md

 plan to run your client app on a differnt port.
 (See the optional section below.)

 After creating the app make note of the Application Id and the Secret.

-## Set some environment variables for your client
+## Settings variables

-In your new client project (where you installed this gem), you should set some environment variables.
-Using something like `foreman` is probably the best so that you can just set them in a `.env` file.
+This version of so_auth uses Settings variables (via settingslogic) and not environment variables.
+It reads the following variables from a Settings class:

 ```
 AUTH_PROVIDER_URL=http://localhost:3000